conduktor/conduktor-docs/docs/gateway/index.md

 ### Interceptors

 Once Gateway is deployed, interceptors are used to add technical and business logic, such as message encryption, inside your Gateway deployment.
-Interceptors can be deployed and managed through the [HTTP API](https://developers.conduktor.io/), and targeted at different granularities (Global, Virtual Cluster, Group, Username).
-Read more about [Interceptors](concepts/interceptors)
+Interceptors can be deployed and managed through the [HTTP API](https://developers.conduktor.io/), and targeted at a different scope (Global, Virtual Cluster, Group, Username).
+Read more about [Interceptors](concepts/interceptors).

 ### Processing Flow